 By ALISON CHURCH

 For anyone who loves the awkward and often cliche style of a childhood sweetheart story, “Always Be My Maybe”, directed by Nahnatchka Khan, leaves a memorable imprint on the viewers heart.
-Whether its ten years from now or twenty, the movie will timelessly be able to communicate its pure message of never forgetting the emotions you felt growing up during your childhood.
+Whether its ten years from now or twenty, the movie timelessly communicates its pure message of never forgetting the emotions one feels during childhood.

 “Always Be My Maybe” successfully captures both the genuine and forced feelings that go unsaid among a variety of different types of romantic relationships; it executes this through an exaggerated performance by Keeanu Reeves who plays Sasha’s rebound boyfriend, a man filled with pent up aggression, arrogance, and superficiality.
 Both Marcus and Sasha end up with people who care little about the inside of someone’s mind or heart.
 It comically communicates the importance of not falling for fluff or superficiality, but instead for sincerity.

-“Always Be my Maybe” manages to make its viewers laugh, cry, empathize, and connect the story to their own lives and love despite being structured as a traditional romance storyline.
-It is worth the time to not only discover up and coming Asian American stars in the film industry, but also to feel the comforting and wholesome effect it can have on a viewer’s heart.
+“Always Be my Maybe” manages to make its viewers laugh, cry, empathize, and connect the story to their own lives despite being structured as a traditional romance storyline.
+It is worth the time to not only discover up and coming Asian American stars in the film industry, but also to experience a heartwarming, wholesome film.